Best Practices For Engraving Glass

 • Best Practices for setting up Lightburn to control Multiple Thunder Laser Machines

-This article covers the best practices for using multiple machines with Lightburn Recommendations and Reference: -Use Ethernet - USB connections cannot distinguish between one controller or the other so picking machines would be left to using the com ...
+This article covers the best practices for using multiple machines with Lightburn.
+There are many ways to do this from Basic to Advanced and is based off the user preferences and needs.
+Recommendations and Reference: -Use Ethernet - USB connections ...

 If you are a Thunder Laser USA client and still need Technical Support after exhausting the resources in the Knowledge Base, simply email support@thunderlaserusa.com and the Technical Support Team will promptly assist you!